-1a-admin-info: renewal application form including all annexes, declaration of TSE status,

-1b-spc-pl: SPC, labelling and package leaflet,

-1c-dacs: pharmacovigilance documents (PSUR, bridging report),

-1c-dacs\1c1-qual: quality expert statement including attachments,

-1c-dacs\1c2-saf-resid (pharmaceutical products) or 1c-dacs\1c2-saf (immunological products): safety expert statement,

-1c-dacs\1c3-effic: efficacy expert statement.
+SPC harmonisation

+In an SPC harmonisation procedure according to Section 4 of Regulation (EU) 2019/6 the dossier submitted for the examination phase for the reference veterinary medicinal product should include next to the relevant information to be provided in Part 1 of the dossier all appropriate existing data to support any aspects of the proposed harmonised SPC that go beyond the ‘common denominator SPC’.

+For such submissions thus the same folder structure as for the initial MAA applies, depending on the product type in scope of the actual procedure (see Table 1 for pharmaceuticals, Table 2 for biologicals other than immunologicals or table 3 for immunologicals).
 Empty folders in the submission should be deleted so that the structure reflects only what actually is submitted.

+For further details please refer to CMDv best practice guides.

 Application for a change in prescription status

 Documentation of an application for change in prescription status (OTC application) for an MRP/DCP product which is relevant to a single (Concerned) Member State only, should not be placed into the “add-info” folder but into the relevant VNeeS folders.
-However, for all country-specific files the country code of the country concerned should appear in the file name as per Table Table 4.
+However, for all country-specific files the country code of the country concerned should appear in the file name as per Table 12.

-Supporting, administrative and scientific documentation for the OTC switch should be placed in the following VNeeS folders (example for a pharmaceutical product):
+Supporting, administrative and scientific documentation for the OTC switch should be placed in the VNeeS folders specified in Table 11 (example for a pharmaceutical product and biological product other than an immunological product).

-1a-admin-info: eAF and administrative appendices

-1b-spc-pl: updated product information

-1c-dacs: pharmacovigilance documents

-1c-dacs\1c2-saf-resid: revised / addendum to DACS on the safety and residues documentation

-1c-dacs\1c3-effic: revised / addendum to DACS on the efficacy documentation

-p3/ 3a5-ura: updated User Risk Assessment

-p3/…: safety studies and literature (subfolder depending on file content)

-p4/…: pre-/clinical studies and literature (subfolder depending on file content)

-For applications related to an immunological product the same or corresponding folders (i.e. “1c-dacs\1c2-saf” for safety DACS and “3b-lab-tests” for an updated User Risk Assessment) should be used.
+For applications related to an immunological product corresponding folders should be used (specifically “3b-preclin” for an updated User Risk Assessment).

 Other post authorisation submissions

-For other post authorisation submissions such as PSUR submissions, or dossiers for referral procedures the folder structure as defined in Table 1 to Table may not be applicable.
+For other post authorisation submissions such as dossiers for referral procedures the folder structure as defined in Table 1 to Table 3 may not be applicable.
 When consisting of more than a single file, the applicant should use for such submissions any appropriate folder structure that facilitates the review.

 Indexing